 - Create User Groups for Access to Allowed Applications—After you identify the applications you plan to allow, you must identify the user groups that require access to each one.
 Because compromising an end user’s system is one of the cheapest and easiest ways for an attacker to gain access to your network, you can greatly reduce your attack surface by only allowing access to applications to the user groups that have a legitimate business need.

-- Decrypt Traffic for Full Visibility and Threat Inspection—You can’t You can’t protect your network against threats you can’t see and inspect.
-TLS traffic accounts for more than half of the traffic on a typical network and is growing.
-This is why encrypted traffic is a common way for attackers to deliver threats.
-For example, an attacker may use a web application such as Gmail, which uses TLS encryption, to email an exploit or malware to employees accessing that application on the corporate network.
-Or, an attacker may compromise a web site that uses TLS encryption to silently download an exploit or malware to site visitors.
-If you do not decrypt traffic for visibility and threat inspection, you leave open a huge attack surface.
+- Decrypt Traffic for Full Visibility and Threat Inspection—You can’t inspect traffic for threats if you can’t see it.
+And today SSL/TLS traffic flows account for 40% or more of the total traffic on a typical network.
+This is precisely why encrypted traffic is a common way for attackers to deliver threats.
+For example, an attacker may use a web application such as Gmail, which uses SSL encryption, to email an exploit or malware to employees accessing that application on the corporate network.
+Or, an attacker may compromise a web site that uses SSL encryption to silently download an exploit or malware to site visitors.
+If you are not decrypting traffic for visibility and threat inspection, you are leaving a very large surface open for attack.

 - Create Best Practice Security Profiles for the Internet Gateway—Command and control traffic, CVEs, drive-by downloads of malicious content, phishing attacks, APTs are all delivered via legitimate applications.
 To protect against known and unknown threats, you must attach stringent security profiles to all Security policy allow rules.